Constructions in Ramsey theory: Abstract

 \section{Abstract}

 We provide several constructions for problems in Ramsey theory.
 First, we prove a superexponential lower bound for the classical 4-uniform Ramsey number $r_4(5,n)$, and the same for the iterated $(k-4)$-fold logarithm of the $k$-uniform version $r_k(k+1,n)$.
 This is the first improvement of the original exponential lower bound for $r_4(5,n)$ implicit in work of Erd\H os and Hajnal from 1972 and also improves the current best known bounds for larger $k$ due to the authors.
 Second, we prove an upper bound for the hypergraph Erd\H os-Rogers function $f^k_{k+1, k+2}(N)$ that is an iterated $(k-13)$-fold logarithm in $N$.
 This improves the previous upper bounds that were only logarithmic and addresses a question of Dudek and the first author that was reiterated by Conlon, Fox and Sudakov.
 Third, we generalize the results of Erd\H os and Hajnal about the 3-uniform Ramsey number of $K_4$ minus an edge versus a clique to $k$-uniform hypergraphs.
-Finally, we observe that Ramsey graphs can be transformed to tournaments with no large transitive subtournament, and this gives explicit constructions of superpolynomial size for the Erd\H os-Moser problem about tournaments with no large transitive subtournament.